Campaigners stage oil spill outside London City Hall against pipeline investments

-The £4.5 billion pension fund, managed by the London Pension Fund Authority (LPFA) on behalf thousands of workers across the capital, recently revealed its full holdings which include investments in coal, tar sands, gas, oil and pipeline projects.
+The £4.6 billion pension fund, managed by the London Pension Fund Authority (LPFA) on behalf of thousands of workers across the capital, recently revealed its full holdings which include investments in coal, tar sands, fracking, oil and pipeline projects.

 During his 2015 election campaign, Sadiq Khan promised to divest the fund of its remaining investments in fossil fuel industries.
 The pledge remains unfulfilled, despite the London Assembly passing a motion last December calling on City Hall and the LPFA to fully divest.